 Use the lesser amount of water listed in the recipe for a thick dip and the full 5 tablespoons for a thinner salad dressing.

-I hope you LOVE this Allergy-Friendly Vegan Ranch Dressing as much as we do!
+I hope you love this vegan ranch dressing as much as we do!
 If you give it a try be sure to leave a comment below, and let us know your favorite foods to pair with ranch.

 You can also tag me in a photo on instagram with @myquietkitchen.
 I always love to see what you're making!